-The Big 3 Components in Value Propositions Business Drivers - the primary objectives 1. - a verb 2.
-Movement 3.
-Metrics - by how much So that there is an equation...
-Business Drivers + Movement + Metrics = an example 1 + 2 + 3 = > 6
+0-0-0 The Big 3 Component s in Value Propositions dm Business Drivers Movement - the primary objectives - a verb DERBY 3.
+Metrics - by how much So that there is an equation Business Drivers + Movement + Metrics = an example 1 + 2 + 3 =>6

-An example of a value proposition would for our own company is...
+An example of a value proposition for our own company, Derby Management, would be:

-"At Derby Management, we can increase (that's the verb) the productivity of your salespeople (that's the business driver) by approximately 25% in about a year (that the metric in quantity and in time).
+"At Derby Management, we can increase (that's the verb) the productivity of your salespeople (that's the business driver) by approximately 25% in about a year (that's the metric in both quantity and in time).
 Let me give you an example of a company similar to yours... (that's the example).

 The primary reason that we have become so engrained in the science of value propositions and especially value propositions applied to specific personas is that they really work, and that's not just me saying that.
-It's the leading sales and marketing research and consulting companies like Sirius Decisions who published the following two years ago.
+It's the leading sales and marketing research and consulting companies like Sirius Decisions who published the following a few years ago: